Percolation on triangulations: a bijective path to Liouville quantum gravity

 \begin{remark} We can reformulate Property (iii) in Theorem~\ref{thm:LR} as follows.
 Let $f$ be the unicolor face of $\LR(M,\sigma)$ associated with a step $x$ on the form $\ba_k$ or $\bb_k$, let $w'$ be the cone excursion associated with $x$, and let $w''$ be obtained from $w'$ by removing the first letter (which is $a$ or $b$) and the last letter (which is $c$).
 If $w''$ is the empty word, then $f$ has boundary length 2 and there are no vertices of $M$ which are enclosed by $f$ (recall steps 2 and 3 in Definition~\ref{def:LR-M} for this convention.).
 If $w''$ is not the empty word, then consider the submap $S$ formed of all the vertices and edges of $(M,\sigma)$ inside and on the boundary of $f$.
 We choose the root-edge of $S$ to be the edge $e_0$ of $S$ incident to $t$, and we change the color of one of the endpoints of $e_0$ so that this edge goes from a white to a black vertex.
 The resulting site-percolated near-triangulation $(M'',\sigma'')$ is in $\bmTP$, and Property (iii) implies that $(M'',\sigma'')=\bPhi(w'')$.
 See also Figure \ref{fig:proof-spine2}.

 We can now use this property to define a total order on the set $E(M)$ of edges of $M$.
 This ordering is defined recursively as follows.
-In the setting above, if $e_1,e_2$ are two edges on the percolation path, then $e_1$ is ordered before $e_2$ if and only if $e_1$ is crossed before $e_2$ by the percolation path.
+In the setting above, if $e_1,e_2$ are two edges on the percolation path, then $e_1$ is ordered before $e_2$ if and only if $e_1$ is crossed before $e_2$ by the percolation path (recall that our convention is that the percolation path goes from the root-edge to the top-edge).
 For any triangle $t$ on the percolation path as above, exactly two edges of $t$ are crossed by the percolation path.
 Let $e_1$ (resp. $e_2$) be the edges on $t$ which is crossed first (resp.\ last).
 In the case where $w''$ is empty, we order the third edge of $t$ after $e_1$ and before $e_2$.
 In the case where $w''$ is non-empty, all the edges of $(M'',\sigma'')$ are ordered after $e_1$ and before $e_2$, and the relative order of the edges of $(M'',\sigma'')$ is determined iteratively by considering $\LR(M'',\sigma'')$.